 Order of the Seder – This song by Zusha features a traditional tune for the order of the Seder.

-Chad Gadya – This singalong video from Bimbam teaches children the words and meaning to the song.
+Chad Gadya – This singalong video from Bimbam teaches children the words and meaning of the song.

 Pesach Medley- This animated video by Micha Gamerman features a medley of many traditional Pesach songs.